JuroOravec/crawlee-one/docs/development.md

 # Development Guide

-This document covers everything you need to build, test, and contribute to crawlee-one.
+This document covers everything you need to build, test, and contribute to the crawlee-one monorepo.

 ## Prerequisites